openframeworks/ofBook/18_version_control_with_git/chapter.md

 #### `git reset`

 First, purely for demonstration purposes, we use [`git reset`](http://git-scm.com/docs/git-reset) to undo the merge commit we just made.
-This can be a dangerous command, because you can erase commits with it, so we have to be careful.
+This can be a dangerous command, because we can erase commits with it, so we have to be careful.
 It's always useful to do a `git status` immediately before `git reset`, just to make sure the repository is in the state we think it is.
 `git reset --hard HEAD~<N>` sets the current branch back by `<N>` commits, discarding the rest of the commits in the process if they are not part of another branch. *They can still be [recovered using `git reflog`](http://gitready.com/advanced/2009/01/17/restoring-lost-commits.html), but that's a bit too complicated to show here.
 Generally, it's hard to really lose things you have previously committed, so if you accidentally deleted some important history, don't despair immediately. :-)*

-In contrast, the `--soft` flag just moves the `HEAD` pointer to another commit, but leaves your working directory and index unchanged.
+In contrast, the `--soft` flag just moves the `HEAD` pointer to another commit, but leaves our working directory and index unchanged.
 This can be useful e.g. for [undoing commits](http://stackoverflow.com/a/927386/599884).

 Anyway, let's reset our `master` branch back one commit now: